isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Sometimes it is desirable to segregate clients into specific subnets based on certain properties.
 This mechanism is called client classification and is described in :ref:`classify`.

 Client classification can be applied to subnets belonging to shared networks in the same way as it is used for subnets specified outside of shared networks.
 It is important to understand how the server selects subnets for clients when client classification is in use, to ensure that the appropriate subnet is selected for a given client type.

-If a subnet is associated with a class, only the clients belonging to this class can use this subnet.
+If a subnet is associated with one or more classes, only the clients belonging to at least one of these classes may this subnet.
 If there are no classes specified for a subnet, any client connected to a given shared network can use this subnet.
 A common mistake is to assume that a subnet that includes a client class is preferred over subnets without client classes.

+The ``client-classes`` parameter may be specified at the shared network, subnet, and/or pool scopes.
+If specified for a shared network, clients must belong to at least one of the classes specified for that network to be considered for subnets within that network.
+If specified for a subnet, clients must belong to at least one of the classes specified for that subnet to be considered for any of that subnet's pools.
+If sepcified for a pool, clients must belong to at least one of the classes specified for that pool to be given a lease from that pool.

+.. note:

+    As of Kea 2.7.5, ``client-class`` (a single class name) has been replaced with ``client-classes`` (a list of one or more class names) and is now deprecated.
+It will still be accepted as input for a time to allow users to migrate but will eventually be unsupported.

 Consider the following example:

 ::